No Winter Break Means No World Cup Success

 Many of us here in England believe that our national side underachieves on the biggest stage.
 They breeze through the qualifying campaign, then drop out of the tournament with barely a whimper.
 But perhaps we should look at it another way.
 All those times that we went out on penalties or made it as far as the semis, perhaps our side was actually overachieving, considering the long hard season they had just been through.

 The fact is that until we give our players a break, we'll never taste success at the biggest tournaments.
 We might as well watch the Six Nations.
 At least we'll have a chance of experiencing some national pride.
 After all, Six Nations odds have England as the firm favourites, a position the football team hasn't been in since 1996.

 The Premier League and FA have admitted that they are open to the idea of a winter break, while the managers would love nothing more than a chance to rest the team.
 And as for the players themselves, they’d surely love a few weeks off.
 And here’s an idea: Why not make the January transfer window and the winter breaks coincide?
 This would make transfers so much easier and remove the distraction of a possible move when games need to be played.
 It’s just a thought, but—you have to admit—it’s pretty good one.
 Even if that doesn’t happen, it’s as clear as day that the national side are under immense pressure.
 Give the lads a winter break, and only then would we have the right to criticize them for their performances on the biggest stage.

-Get two free £10 bets on Manchester City v Burnley (or other matches) by opening a new account at William Hill.
+Get two free £10 bets on Manchester City v Crystal Palace (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code ''F20'' when signing up as a new customer.

 Photo: Action Images